the tip of the toe.

-Idioms for pointe
+Idioms about pointe

-After a long paddle of five or six hours we arrived at Pointe des Monts, where rough weather obliged us to put ashore.Hudson Bay | R.M.
+After a long paddle of five or six hours we arrived at pointe des Monts, where rough weather obliged us to put ashore.Hudson Bay | R.M.
 Ballantyne